OSC/ood-documentation/source/installation/add-ssl.rst

       For documentation on SSL directives please see: https://httpd.apache.org/docs/2.4/mod/mod_ssl.html

 #.
-Restart the Apache server for the changes take effect.
+Restart the Apache service for the changes take effect.

 :ref:`Restart the Apache service <restart-apache>` for the changes take effect.